After 23 million rides, no deaths in U.S. bike share programs

 Both Brereton, the bike-riding accountant, and fellow Citi Bike member Adam Price, a clinical psychologist who regularly rides from Manhattan's Penn Station to his office near Gramercy Park, said they would willingly pay the higher annual fee, which would still cost less than a two-month weekday subway commute.

-Safety has not necessarily bred civility among riders of the popular bike share programme on New York City's mean streets.
+Safety has not necessarily bred civility among riders of the popular bike share program on New York City's mean streets.

 "I've had a few races to the last bike on the rack, and it brought out an aggressiveness in me that is not usually there," said Price, 53, of Maplewood, New Jersey.

-"One rider who beat me to a bike apologised and told me where the nearest alternative station was.
-When I beat a different rider to a bike, I apologised - but he swore at me," he said.
+"One rider who beat me to a bike apologized and told me where the nearest alternative station was.
+When I beat a different rider to a bike, I apologized - but he swore at me," he said.

 (Editing by Jill Serjeant and Douglas Royalty)